Features: Mine Kill State Park with Mine Kill Falls, and Lansing Manor

 9.15 Take the left fork in the walkway and pass the entrance to the museum.
 The Long Path now heads across a field with trees, skirts a wooded area on the right, then turns right and cuts diagonally across another field to enter the woods.

 9.70 Reach the top of a hill, with a view down to the dam of the Blenheim–Gilboa Reservoir.
 During periods of low electrical demand, water is pumped up the hill to the reservoir.
 During periods of high demand, the water is released, thus generating electricity.
-The Long Path turns left and descends, passing between two rows of white pines.

 10.05 Turn left down a bank to cross a small stream, then turn right to the NY Power Authority'sNorth Access Road.
 Turn left, and in about 100 ft turn right off road and down the bank.